ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-707/CWE-175/README.md

 ## Non-Compliant Code Example (Encoding)

 The developer should be aware of the text encoding that is used for input data and output data in the program.
-The code example attempts to use UTF-16 LE encoding to read the LOREM `TextIOWrapper` stream which raises a `UnicodeDecodeError` exception as it was created with UTF-8.
+The code example attempts to use `UTF-16 LE` encoding to read the LOREM `TextIOWrapper` stream which raises a `UnicodeDecodeError` exception as it was created with `UTF-8`.

 *[noncompliant02.py](noncompliant02.py):*